IBM-Design/design-website/src/content/approach/design-thinking/design-thinking.md

 ## **Design thinking framework**

-<p size="md">At its core, design thinking is the idea of putting human problems first.<br><br>We built on that idea, adding strategies, tactics and activities to create a framework uniquely tailored to address the challenges and scale of the modern enterprise.</p>
+At its core, design thinking is the idea of putting human problems first.

+We built on that idea, adding strategies, tactics and activities to create a framework uniquely tailored to address the challenges and scale of the modern enterprise.

 </column>
 <column lg="9" offset_lg="2">